-Thismakeup step is underestimated, but crucial to ensuring that yourbase makeup looks amazing.
-That’s right, we’re talking about face powder.
-It’s a bit of a confusing category since there’s a lot of different kinds of powders out there!
-Here’s our guide to choosing the right powder for your skin type (and how to use it)!
+This makeup step is underestimated but crucial to ensuring your base makeup looks fantastic.
+That’s right; we’re talking about face powder.
+It’s a bit of a confusing category since there are a lot of different kinds of powders out there!
+Here’s our guide to choosing the suitable powder for your skin type (and how to use it)!

 Different Types of Face Powder

-When it comes to makeup powder, there are actually a lot out there with slightly different purposes.
-Some of these powders might sound familiar: loose powder, pressed powder, finishing powder, and mattifying powder, just to name a few.
+There are a lot out there with slightly different purposes when it comes to makeup powder.
+Some of these powders might sound familiar: loose powder, pressed powder, finishing powder, and mattifying powder, to name a few.
 What’s the difference?

-Let’s start with loose powder and pressed powder - these refer to how a face powder is packaged, and can technically refer to a powder foundation as well.
+Let’s start with loose and pressed powder - these refer to how a face powder is packaged and can technically refer to a powder foundation.

-A loose powder comes in a jar with a sifter on the top to help disperse the product easily - despite this, it can be too easy to pick up too much loose powder at once!
-A pressed powder comes in a compact, which is much more travel-friendly and user-friendly.
+A loose powder comes in a jar with a sifter on the top to help disperse the product quickly - despite this, it can be too easy to pick up too much loose powder at once!
+A pressed powder comes in a compact, much more travel-friendly and user-friendly.

 What about mattifying powders?
-Well, these are saviors for those with oily skin.
+Well, these are saviours for those with oily skin.
 A mattifying powder is usually formulated with sebum-absorbing ingredients to keep makeup shine-free and matte.
-They can make skin look a little too powdery sometimes, though - the best tip is to apply them on the forehead and t-zone, the usual spots
+They can make skin look a little too powdery sometimes, though - the best tip is to apply them on the forehead and t-zone; the usual spots

 What Is a Finishing Powder?

-Finishing powder is often mixed up with something that’s called a setting powder - they may sound similar, but they differ in both technique and formula.
+Finishing powder is often mixed up with a setting powder - they may sound similar but differ in technique and formula.
 A setting powder is for setting your makeup in place - it helps to prevent the skin’s natural oils from breaking through the foundation, ensuring that your makeup lasts all day - or all night - long!

-This type of powder is aptly named - it literally finishes your makeup look.
+This powder type is aptly named - it finishes your makeup look.
 They’re formulated to have a blurring, perfecting effect for a flawless finish.
 Finishing powders can also help soften the powderiness of makeup on the skin, especially for dry skin.
 How?
-Some are created with softly illuminating particles to add dimension back to the skin for a natural glow.
+Some are created with softly illuminating particles to add dimension to the skin for a natural glow.

 How to Use Makeup Powder

-No matter the kind of powder you end up reaching for, they should always be relegated as the final step of your base makeup routine - and here’s how to use them.
-Using a fluffy brush, gently swirl the bristles in the compact (if it’s pressed) or into the sifter (if it’s loose).
+No matter the kind of powder you reach for, they should always be relegated as the final step of your base makeup routine - and here’s how to use them.
+Using a fluffy brush, gently swirl the bristles in the compact (if pressed) or into the sifter (loose).
 Here’s the thing - you don’t want to go straight from this step to your face!

 Tap the side of your brush against your mirror to get any excess product off of the brush.
-It’s this excess that can create cakiness on the skin - if you feel like your powder makes your makeup look cakey, this might be the solution to your problem!
+This excess can create cakiness on the skin - if you feel like your powder makes your makeup look cakey, this might solve your problem!